bterwijn/invocation_tree/README.md

 sum: 6
 ```

-The iterable produced by the generator can only be used once.
+The generator iterable can only be used once.
 Call the generator again if you need a new iterable:

 ```python
 def my_generator():